Kilio22/SuperBomberTek/README.md

   - [@SuperZikoure](https://github.com/SuperZikoure)
   - [@zoraneus](https://github.com/zoraneus)

-For this project, we needed to use **Irrlicht 3D library** for the display side and the **SFML** for sounds & musics side.
+For this project, we needed to use **Irrlicht 3D library** for the display side and the **SFML library** for sounds & musics side.
-**All assets are unique**, except musics which has been remixed by us.
+**All assets are unique**, except musics which have been remixed by us.

 For this project, we've implemented an **ECS architecture**.
-I really loved coding this project because first we were in group and everybody were motivated by the project and secondly, implementing the architecture cited above was really interesting, I've learned a lot about templates, game programming design patterns, games architecure etc...
+I really loved coding this project because first I was in a group in which everybody were motivated by the project and secondly, implementing the architecture cited above was really interesting, I've learned a lot about templates, game programming design patterns, games architecture etc...

 ### Here's an extract of the subject :